 Adding, Dropping, or Withdrawing from a Course

-The following regulations apply to all courses offered during the semester (except flexibly scheduled courses with start and/or end dates that do not coincide with the first and last days of the regular semester schedule):
+The following procedures apply to full-semester courses with start and end dates that coincide with the first and last days of the regular (15-week) semester schedule.

 - Prior to the first course meeting of the semester, no approval is required to add an open course, unless the course has an “instructor consent” requirement.